Common Student Code of Conduct

 PROBATION - After a finding of violation of the Code of Conduct, restriction of student’s privileges for a designated period of time including the probability of more severe disciplinary sanctions if the student is found to be violating any College regulations during the probationary period.

 OTHER DISCIPLINARY SANCTIONS - Fines, restitution, denial of privileges, assignment to perform services for the benefit of the college or community; or other sanction that doesn’t result in the student being denied the right of attending classes.

 COLLEGE SUSPENSION OR EXPULSION - An involuntary separation of the student from the College for misconduct not based on academic performance for a specified period of time.

 a.
 Suspension is a separation that shall not exceed three academic terms per suspension for any singular offense or situation.
 While a student is suspended, he or she is not eligible for admission or re-admission at any of the community colleges within CCCS.
 Once the suspension is lifted the student is eligible for admission or re-admission.

 Examples of suspension include, but are not limited to the following: the college,

 a department or program, a class, residence hall, use of a college facility or an

 Students may be suspended from one class period by the responsible faculty member or adjunct instructor.
-Longer suspensions can only be implemented by the Vice President of Student Services or designee in accordance with this procedure.
+Longer suspensions can only be implemented by the Vice President of Student Affairs or designee in accordance with this procedure.

 b.
 Expulsion is an indefinite separation from the college.
 The student is not eligible